The Beat (British band): 21st century

 In late 2013, the Beat with Ranking Roger released the live album, Live in London which featured a new song titled "How Do You Do (Side to Side)" and also a song previously released solo by Ranking Roger, entitled "Dangerous", among many other songs.

 The Beat feat.
 Ranking Roger released Bounce, a studio album, on 30 September 2016, on CD, Vinyl and Digital on DMF Records.
 The first single from the album, 'Walking on the Wrong Side' was released in July 2016, whilst the album reached No. 49 on the UK Albums Chart.

 Saxa (born Lionel Augustus Martin) died on 3 May 2017 at the age of 87.

 In 2018 the Beat feat.
 Ranking Roger released The Beat – Live at the Roundhouse a live album with accompanying DVD, while the (English) Beat starring Dave Wakeling released an album called Here We Go Love.
 This album was announced by Wakeling in 2014, with the project funded through the PledgeMusic website (which was a direct-to-fan music platform where fans could donate money to a group to complete an album project).

 On 26 January 2019 the Beat feat.
 Ranking Roger released a new studio album, Public Confidential.
 The first single from the album 'Maniac' was playlisted on BBC Radio 6 Music.

 Weeks after undergoing surgery for two brain tumours, and while undergoing treatment for lung cancer, Ranking Roger died at home on 26 March 2019, aged 56.

-In October 2021, drummer Everett Morton died at the age of 71.

 In March 2021, Mini Murphy (Ranking Junior from the Special Beat and the version of the Beat signed to DMF Music in 2016) teamed up with indie rock band the Ordinary Boys to record a tribute to his late father, Ranking Roger.
 The resulting double-A side single, with "Legacy" on one side and "Jump and Skank" on the other, was released as a download, vinyl and CD single by United Sound Records/Proper.

+On 8 October 2021, drummer Everett Morton died in Birmingham at the age of 71.
+Keyboardist Dave "Blockhead" Wright died in October 2025.